 Beck started in 1997, penned by the exemplary team Rolf and Cilla Börjlind, who have also written screenplays for Wallander and Arne Dahl as well as their own novels.
 Beck is a gripping procedural with fascinating cases that will often take unexpected turns.
 Like Wallander, there are often parallel developments in Beck’s personal life wherein he contemplates the evils in society and his own mortality.
 And like Wallander, the show tackles head-on the issues that are the stock and trade of Nordic noir.
 The discovery of a corpse becomes a Pandora’s box for society’s ills.
 Issues of immigration, drugs, corporate greed, human trafficking and xenophobia all thrive where class inequity enables crime in complicated ways.
 Although the television show is a socially critical vehicle like the books, gone is the mordant, leftist tenor.

 The Beck/Gunvald formula worked for many years until Persbrandt left the show and was replaced by the dazzlingly grizzled and appealing Kristofer Hivju, who also played a wildling warrior in A Game of Thrones.
 Here, he is equally unconventional as Beck’s new partner Steinar.
 With a new season on the horizon, we are looking forward to the developing chemistry between gloomy Beck, exhuberant Steinar, and the rest of the Murder Squad.
-Until series seven begins, here is your Beck season by season episode guide.
+From series one through seven, here is your Beck season by season episode guide.

 Beck Season One 1997-1998